Chinese National Football League

-The Chinese National Football League (CNFL), previously known as American Football League of China (AFLC) is an American-rules football organization in China.
-Founded in 2013, the AFLC has grown from a small recreational league.
-92% of players in the 2016 season were Chinese nationals.
-In 2019, the AFLC officially renamed the organization to the CNFL.
+The Chinese National Football League (CNFL), previously known as American Football League of China (AFLC) is the highest level American-rules football league in China.
+Founded in 2013, the AFLC has expanded rapidly and in 2019, the AFLC officially renamed into the CNFL.

 History

 The AFLC was founded in 2013 by Chris McLaurin, a former football player for the University of Michigan Wolverines.
-McLaurin, working in Chongqing at the time, helped to organize a group of locals and expatriates who were interested in football into the Chongqing Dockers, whose first season was profiled by the New Republic in The Year of the Pigskin.
-After organizing the Dockers and building relationships with other football clubs that were beginning to pop up around the country, McLaurin organized a meeting of the original eight AFLC teams in Shanghai to form the league (also attended by former Michigan and NFL running back Mike Hart).
-The first AFLC season featured two divisions: the Beijing Cyclones, Shanghai Titans, Shanghai Warriors and Tianjin Pirates in the East, and the Chongqing Dockers, Chengdu Mustangs, Guangzhou Tigers and Hong Kong Warhawks in the West.
-Not all of the early teams were accepted into the league, such as the Suzhou Blue Knights, who still play non-conference games with league teams.
+McLaurin, working in Chongqing at the time, helped to organize a group of locals and expatriates interested in football into the Chongqing Dockers, whose first season was profiled by The New Republic in "The Year of the Pigskin".
+After organizing the Dockers and building relationships with other new football clubs around the country, McLaurin organized a meeting of the original eight AFLC teams in Shanghai to form the league (also attended by former Michigan and NFL running back Mike Hart).
+The first AFLC season featured two divisions: the Beijing Cyclones, Shanghai Titans, Shanghai Warriors and Tianjin Pirates in the East; and the Chongqing Dockers, Chengdu Mustangs, Guangzhou Tigers and Hong Kong Warhawks in the West.
+Not all of the early teams were accepted into the league, such as the Suzhou Blue Knights, who continue to play non-conference games with league teams.
 The 2013 season culminated in the first AFLC Championship Game at Luwan Stadium in Shanghai on January 12, 2014, and saw the Dockers defeat the Warriors 24-16 to capture the first AFLC Championship.

-In 2014, the League expanded to 12 teams, shrank slightly to 10 teams in 2015, and in 2016 features 14 teams in three divisions.
-In 2017, the league expanded once again to feature 18 teams playing in 4 divisions.
-In addition, Chris McLaurin stepped down from the commissioner role and the AFLC named Datong Wang as his successor.
-Chris McLaurin went on to consult various football organisations in China, including the NFL, Nike Sports Camps and Fosun Group.
+The League grew with more teams joining each year except for 2015, when it shrank slightly to 10 teams from 12 in 2014.
+When McLaurin stepped down from the commissioner role, the AFLC named Datong Wang as his successor.
+McLaurin went on to consult various football organizations in China, including the NFL, Nike Sports Camps and Fosun Group.

-In 2018, the League expanded once again to twenty teams in four divisions, and expanded to a twelve team playoff, with 4 division champions earning first round byes.
+In 2019, the league renamed itself to the CNFL and in 2024, consists of 56 teams, including teams from Hong Kong and Taiwan, divided into A and B groups depending on their level of competitiveness.
+Each Group is then split into 4 divisions (North, South, East, and West).